Skip to content

 Fees for a $50,000 round-trip trade:

-Drift is cheapest for makers by a wide margin.
-For takers, Drift, Flash, and Zeta are tied and all cheaper than Jupiter.
+Drift is cheapest on both sides by a wide margin, and its maker rebate means resting orders earn money.
 Jupiter's 0.06% flat fee looks expensive here, but Jupiter's oracle pricing means zero slippage on large orders.
 That can more than offset the higher fee when trading large size.

 Use the fee calculator to estimate your costs for your actual sizes and trade count.